Effect of dark matter on galactic black hole ringdown waveforms and shadows: Introduction

-In the context of shadows, we confirm that the presence of a DM spike increases the size of the black hole shadow\cite{Nampalliwar,DK-spike}.
-This calculation has taken on new significance given the recent results of \cite{EHT-M87-PRIMO} for M87.
+In the context of shadows, we confirm that the presence of a DM spike/halo increases the size of the black hole shadow\cite{Nampalliwar,DK-spike}.
 We point out that for the spike density estimated in \cite{DK-spike}\footnote{We note a typo in Eqs.\ (30) and (31) of \cite{DK-spike}, where the authors estimate the DM spike density based on observational data.
 More specifically, the term $\left( 1+r_0/r \right)$ should be $\left( 1+r/r_0 \right)$.
-The numerical results, however, are correct.} based on the observational data provided in \cite{M87-observation}, the increase of the shadow size due to a DM spike can be of the order of $0.1\%$.
-While not detectable with current data, this is just an order of magnitude less than the proposed error bars of \cite{EHT-M87-PRIMO}.
+The numerical results, however, are correct.}, based on the observational data provided in \cite{M87-observation}, the increase of the shadow size due to a DM spike can be of the order of $0.1\%$.
+This calculation has taken on new significance given the recent results of \cite{EHT-M87-PRIMO} for M87.
+The increase in the shadow size is just one order of magnitude less than the proposed error bars of \cite{EHT-M87-PRIMO}.

 The paper is organized as follows.
-Section \ref{Sec:TOV} derives the metric and describes the subtleties associated with the choice of reference frame.
+Section \ref{Sec:TOV} reviews the general derivation of the metric for both the isotropic and anisotropic cases and describes the subtleties associated with the choice of reference frame.
 Section \ref{Sec:WE} derives the wave equation, which is covariant under the corresponding change of frame.
 The resulting solution for the waveform is a scalar whose shape depends on the choice of coordinates.
 Section \ref{Sec:Numerics} presents a discussion of galactic black holes with DM spikes and their associated ringdown waveforms.
+Section \ref{Sec:DMH} derives the metric for a dark matter halo described by the Hernquist profile.
+The effects of the halo on the QNM potential, due to the redshift, are then compared to those expected from a DM spike of the same mass.
 Section \ref{Sec:Shadow} reviews the shadow calculations and conclusions are given in Section \ref{Sec:Conclusion}.
 Appendix \ref{Sec:Appendix} is devoted to deriving an approximate expression for the discontinuities in the QNM potential that necessarily exist at the boundaries of a DM spike.
 The discontinuities are proportional to the change in matter density at the boundaries and negligibly small for the proposed spike profiles.